dmychel/portfolio/README.md

 ## Why did I make it?

-The simple reason - I am not great at UI design.
+The simple reason - I'm not great at UI design.
 Being color blind it can be difficult selecting colors that stand out to me, while simultaneously look cohesive to a normal persons eyes.
-About 3 or so years ago I decided to switch my daily driver from Windows to Arch linux.
+About 3 years ago I decided to switch my daily driver from Windows to Arch linux.
 Ever since I've become very passionate about the idea of Linux and open source.
-If it wasn't for discovering Linux I'm not sure if I would've ever discovered or even attempted Web Development.
+If it wasn't for Linux I'm not sure if I would've ever discovered, or even attempted Web Development.
 And lets be honest, a terminal is pretty cool.

 ## Version 1.0.0

 Version 1.0.0 includes two viewing modes: 'Normie' and and Developer view.
 Normie view is intended for non technical viewers who may find the terminal overwhelming or confusing.
-This should no discourage you though!
+This should not discourage you though!
 If you read the prompts it should walk you through exactly how to navigate the terminal.

 ## Version 1.1.0